 When searching for a collaborative partner outside the CABOCES region, listed below are sites that will assist you in finding the right teacher:

 - The CILC Collaboration Center is the venue for educators to meet, create a collaborative project, and share their reflections.

 - We also have various Career Connections and Collaborations brought to you by the NYS Distance Learning Consortium.
 Visit the NYS Distance Learning Consortium Website and/or view the collaboration flyer for specific dates of collaborations.
-New this year is International Dot, we are looking to partner interested teachers with classrooms across the state and across the world.
-Contact Carrie Oliver to get participate in this new event.

 - Amy, Windus, Program Manager

 - Karen Insley, Coordinator

 - Carrie Oliver, Technical and Support Specialist